dirac-institute/sorcha/docs/inputs.rst

    St500003a 6.67 1.72 0.48 -0.11 -0.12 -0.12 0.15 0.16 0.12 0.20 0.15 0.19
    St500004a 10.2 1.90 0.58 -0.21 -0.30 -0.39 0.15 0.15 0.16 0.15 0.14 0.16

-Rubin Observatory will survey the sky in six broadband (optical filters), *u, g, r, i, z, and y* .
+Rubin Observatory will survey the sky in six broadband (optical filters), *u, g, r, i, z,* and *y* .
 In the physical parameters file, you will specify the object's absolute magnitude in the main filter (as specified in the config file. usually this is g or r band) and then provide the synthetic planetesimal's color in other filters relative to the main filter.

-We have implemented several phase curve paramterizations that can be specified in the config file and the inputted through the physical parameters. **You can either specify one set of phase curve parameters for all filters or specify values for each filter examined by Sorcha.** We are using the  `sbpy <https://sbpy.org/>`_  phase function utilities.
-The supported options are: `HG <https://sbpy.readthedocs.io/en/latest/api/sbpy.photometry.HG.html#sbpy.photometry.HG>`_, `HG1G2 <https://sbpy.readthedocs.io/en/latest/api/sbpy.photometry.HG1G2.html#sbpy.photometry.HG1G2>`_, `HG12 <https://sbpy.readthedocs.io/en/latest/api/sbpy.photometry.HG12.html#sbpy.photometry.HG12>`_, `linear <https://sbpy.readthedocs.io/en/latest/api/sbpy.photometry.LinearPhaseFunc.html#sbpy.photometry.LinearPhaseFunc>`_ (specified by S in the header of the physical parameters file), and none (if no columns for phase curve are included in the physical parameters file than the synthetic object is considered to have a flat phase curve).
+We have implemented several phase curve parameterizations that can be specified in the config file and then inputted through the physical parameters. **You can either specify one set of phase curve parameters for all filters or specify values for each filter examined by Sorcha.** We are using the  `sbpy <https://sbpy.org/>`_  phase function utilities.
+The supported options are: `HG <https://sbpy.readthedocs.io/en/latest/api/sbpy.photometry.HG.html#sbpy.photometry.HG>`_, `HG1G2 <https://sbpy.readthedocs.io/en/latest/api/sbpy.photometry.HG1G2.html#sbpy.photometry.HG1G2>`_, `HG12 <https://sbpy.readthedocs.io/en/latest/api/sbpy.photometry.HG12.html#sbpy.photometry.HG12>`_, `linear <https://sbpy.readthedocs.io/en/latest/api/sbpy.photometry.LinearPhaseFunc.html#sbpy.photometry.LinearPhaseFunc>`_ (specified by S in the header of the physical parameters file), and none (if no columns for phase curve are included in the physical parameters file then the synthetic object is considered to have a flat phase curve).

 +------------------+----------------------------------------------------------------------------------+
 | Keyword          | Description                                                                      |